---

 GPT-4o shows a **clear negative temperature–sensitivity relationship** on the Ellsberg gamble task:

-1. **Strong negative slope.** The posterior slope $\Delta\alpha / \Delta T$ has a median of $\approx -38$, with $P(\text{slope} < 0) \approx 0.98$.
-This is comparable in strength to the initial temperature study.
-The posterior probability of strict monotonicity — $\alpha$ decreasing at every successive temperature step — reinforces this conclusion (see @sec-monotonicity).
+1. **Strong negative global slope.** The posterior slope $\Delta\alpha / \Delta T$ has a median of $\approx -38$, with $P(\text{slope} < 0) \approx 0.98$ and a 90% CI of $[-72, -10]$ that excludes zero.
+By contrast, the probability of *strict* monotonicity — $\alpha$ decreasing at every successive temperature step — is only $\approx 0.09$ (see @sec-monotonicity).
+The pattern is best described as a strong negative *global* trend driven especially by the gap between $T = 1.0$ and $T = 1.5$, rather than a consistently ordered decline at every adjacent temperature.

 3. **Good model fit.** Posterior predictive checks indicate adequate calibration at all temperature levels.

-### Interpreting α in Behavioural Terms
+### Interpreting α in Behavioral Terms

-The $\alpha$ parameter controls the concentration of the softmax choice rule: higher $\alpha$ implies sharper concentration of choice probability on the SEU-maximising alternative.
-At $\alpha \approx 110$ ($T = 0.0$), the model assigns overwhelming probability to the EU-maximising gamble in most decision problems — choice behaviour is nearly deterministic.
+The $\alpha$ parameter controls the concentration of the softmax choice rule: higher $\alpha$ implies sharper concentration of choice probability on the SEU-maximizing alternative.
+At $\alpha \approx 110$ ($T = 0.0$), the model assigns overwhelming probability to the EU-maximizing gamble in most decision problems — choice behavior is nearly deterministic.
 At $\alpha \approx 52$ ($T = 1.5$), the concentration is still well above chance (which would correspond to $\alpha \to 0$), but the model allocates meaningfully more probability mass to suboptimal alternatives.
-The 2:1 decline thus represents a shift from near-deterministic SEU maximisation to a regime where random or heuristic choice patterns are more frequent, though still well above indifference.
+The 2:1 decline thus represents a shift from near-deterministic SEU maximization to a regime where random or heuristic choice patterns are more frequent, though still well above indifference.

-### Comparability of α Across Factorial Cells
+### Comparability of α Across Factorial Cells {#sec-comparability}

 A recurring issue in cross-cell comparison is the **non-comparability of absolute $\alpha$ values** across cells that use different model variants.
 The insurance cells ($K = 3$) use m_01 with a Lognormal(3.0, 0.75) prior, while the Ellsberg cells ($K = 4$) use m_02 with a Lognormal(3.5, 0.75) prior.
 The $\alpha$ parameter interacts with the dimension of the consequence space and the utility geometry in ways that make raw magnitudes non-portable: a value of $\alpha = 50$ implies different choice probabilities under $K = 3$ vs. $K = 4$ because the softmax operates over different-sized simplex spaces.
 Consequently, comparisons across the task dimension of the factorial should focus on **directional quantities** — the sign of the slope, $P(\text{slope} < 0)$, and strict monotonicity probabilities — rather than absolute $\alpha$ levels or slope magnitudes.
 Within-column comparisons (same task, different LLMs) do not have this limitation, since both cells share the same model and prior.